jackpal/AmahTV/index.md

-# Amah TV

-An easy-to-use iOS application for playing a pre-configured list of YouTube videos.
+Amah TV is easy-to-use iOS application for playing a pre-configured list of YouTube videos.

-By default, this app shows a set of Taiwan TV channels.
++ By default, this app shows a list of live Taiwan TV channels.

-The list of videos can be edited to substitute your own list of videos.
++ The list of videos can be edited to substitute your own list of videos.

 # User interface